themill/wiz/doc/registry.rst

 ****************

 A registry is a folder which contains one or several :ref:`package definitions
 <definition>`.
+When resolving environments, Wiz will parse these directories to
+gather any definitions available and match the requests.

-Several registries could be provided when a package definition
+Several registries may be necessary when a :ref:`package definitions
-should overwrite a command or an entire definition in another registry.
+<definition>` should overwrite a command or an entire definition in another
+registry.

 .. warning::